bitfragment/plnotes/_forth/binding.md

 ## Word definitions

+> Forth allows any kind of ASCII string (except one containing spaces)
+> to be a valid name, and this introduces some ambiguities [...]
+For
+> instance, Fort calls subroutines *words*, but *word* could also mean
+> an addressable unit of memory.
+To resolve this, we use the following
+> conventions:
+> * A Forth execution procedure is called a *definition*.
+A *word* is
+>   the name of such a definition.
+> * The word length of the processor is always referred to as a *cell*.
+>   This is also the size of an address and the size of a single item on
+>   Forth's stacks.
+>
+> (Conklin and Rather, *Forth Programmer's Handbook 18)

 *Colon definitions* are compiled, not interpreted like other phrases in the environment.

+Format: `: <name> <words to be executed> ;`

 ```forth
 : f ( n -- n ) 1 + ;
 1 f 2 = 0= s" test failed " exception and throw
 ```

+Words can also be defined in assembler code, or function as data objects instead of procedures.
+But

+> [r]egardless of the kind of definition it is, each word is basically
+> the same: an executable function with a defined behavior.
+This is true
+> even of things that seem analogous to data objects in other languages
+> and things that look like punctuation.
+There is no punctuation in
+> Forth, and no syntax, just executable words.
+(Conklin and Rather,
+> *Forth Programmer's Handbook 19)

 You can redefine a word using a colon definition.
 Only the most recent definition will be executed, but earlier definitions will be retained